 A proxy not only hides your IP address, but some proxies also give the impression that your data request is coming from the same geographic location as the website.
 For example, a computer in the US may use an Australian proxy server to query an Australian website for pricing information.

-For data mining, most businesses would use data center proxies or residential proxies.
+Most businesses would use data center or residential proxies for data mining.
 Some data center proxies also provide rotating IP addresses to suggest that data requests come from different IP addresses or computers.
 For instance, Oxylabs Australian proxy pool offers 1,131,798 IPs in order to ensure block-free scraping operations.

 The retail market is dynamic and changes all the time.
 For a business to do well, it needs to gather information about its competitors.
 This is done via automated data mining.
 However, being discovered can result in losing access to websites.

-To avoid discovery, data is collected using proxies that help a business remain anonymous.
+Data is collected using proxies that help a business remain anonymous to avoid discovery.
 The data collected is price intelligence.
 A company can use this data in many ways, like changing its strategies and pricing to keep ahead of the competition.

 Price intelligence is at the heart of doing business in this competitive world.
-With that said, there is no doubt that data proxies are an essential tool in gathering pricing intelligence.
+That said, there is no doubt that data proxies are essential in gathering pricing intelligence.